Before we go any further, let me give you a list of all the Mayors in Victorian Ilkeston. ….

 Then the Borough Surveyor, Henry Kilford, produced drafts to show that his new plans, based at the Kirk Hallam Pumping Station which, if fitted with new engines, would use less coal, would need to be working fewer hours, with fewer workers, to supply more inhabitants, assuming larger mains would be laid.
 A sum of £7500 would need to be borrowed to finance these improvements … a loan which the Local Government Board would have to agree to.

 The loan was soon sanctioned by the Government and the town could then move to a system of water supply based around one source — at Kirk Hallam.
 Not slow to spend the borrowed money, a large pumping engine was bought for Kirk Hallam by the Council, and, as ‘back-up’, a new engine house was proposed for Little Hallam.
+By this time the pumping station at the end of Queen Street was no longer supplying water, while the one at Shipey had also been discontinued — the neighbouring Peacock Colliery had been taking away the water and in the process, contaminating it.

 But by February 1891 the water supply to the town was still a very contentious issue, attracting many critics, including several members of the Town Council !!

 A public meeting of ratepayers at the Town Hall was convened at the end of that month, to consider what needed to be done to improve Ilkeston’s water, and what action should be taken by the Council.
-The meeting chairman — the Unitarian minister, Leopold G. Harris Crook — who had had the water analysed by experts, had before him several bottles of the liquid, ranging in colour from fairly clear to downright filthy.
+The meeting chairman — the Unitarian minister, Leopold G. Harris Crooke — who had had the water analysed by experts, had before him several bottles of the liquid, ranging in colour from fairly clear to downright filthy.
 All the samples had been collected from streams which ran into the Little Hallam Reservoir, and from which it was supplied to the town as ‘drinking water’, despite the fact that it was contaminated with sewage.

-The Rev. Croot damned the Corporation.
+The Rev. Crooke damned the Corporation.
 It was legally obliged to provide pure and wholesome water, and in sufficient supply.
 In neither point did it meet the requirements, he argued.
 The ratepayers needed to take action !!

 What to do ?
 Why, pass a Resolution, of course !!
 At least it would alert the Council to the strength of feeling felt within the town, especially as it was supported by Dr. Robert Wood, the vicar of St, Mary’s, and Councillors Scattergood, Mitchell, Trueman and Samuel Wood.
 If the Council simply ignored their concerns, a complaint would be made to the Local Government Board … and then an Inspector would call !!
 There would be some startling revelations.